Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen.

 This eggplant Parmesan isn't exactly traditional, and we consider that a darn good thing.
 We defy you to try it and not like it.

-This brashly untraditional panzanella grills the bread so you can dispense with waiting a day for stale bread.
-It also tosses in fresh mozzarella because, well, when is cheese ever a bad thing?!
+This brashly untraditional panzanella grills the bread so you can dispense with waiting for stale bread.
+Still frugal.
+Still stunning.
+Still more than the sum of its parts.

 Peachy keen.
 Pretty much sums up how we feel toward this simple, skewer-y, summer salad of sorts that comes together in far less than an hour.
 Just can't get enough of it.